roddyyaga/ppx_rapper/README.md

 - `get_opt` for queries that return 0 or 1 rows, represented as a tuple/record option
 - `get_many` for queries that many return any number of rows, represented as a list of tuples/records

+Since 1-tuples don't exist, single values are used instead for that case.

 These correspond to `exec`, `find`, `find_opt` and `collect` in `Caqti_request`.

 ### Parameters